fcrozatier/f-stack/packages/functorial/README.md

 - `.style.setProperty` and `.style.removeProperty`

 the `delete` operation on a state object can be mapped to the expected corresponding operation in the DOM.
+Idiomatic and expressive.

 ### Videos